csinva/csinva.github.io/_notes/ai/decisions.md

     - evaluation function can just count number of unsatisfied clauses (MIN-CONFLICTS algorithm for CSPs)
     - WALKSAT - randomly chooses between flipping based on MIN-CONFLICTS and randomly
       - runs forever if no soln
-  - *underconstrained* problems are easy to find solns too
+  - *underconstrained* problems are easy to find solns
   - *satisfiability threshold conjecture* - for random clauses, probability of satisfiability goes to 0 or 1 based on ratio of clauses to symbols
     - hardest problems are at the threshold
     - state variables that change over time also called *fluents*